 How is the City involved in Fufeng USA?

-The City of Grand Forks approved signing a development agreement with Fufeng USA.
-The development agreement outlines permitting and regulatory requirements, parameters of the project, additional information needed, and risk and responsibility.
+The City of Grand Forks has no direct involvement in Fufeng USA, with a relationship similar to other businesses in the community.
+The City of Grand Forks has entered into a Development Agreement with Fufeng USA which outlines permitting and regulatory requirements, parameters of the project, additional information needed, and risk and responsibility.

 What about national security?

-The North Dakota Trade Office has done a search for illegal import/export activity for Fufeng USA and its principles.
+The North Dakota Trade Office completed a search for illegal import/export activity for Fufeng USA and its principles.
 No red flags or areas of concern were found.
 NDTO resources include access to 30 federal databases.

 Will this create jobs in our region?